fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 ---
 lab:
-    title: 'Exercise - Create classes and objects in C#'
+    title: 'Exercise - Create class definitions and instantiate objects'
-    module: 'Get started with classes and objects in C#'
+    description: 'Learn how to create classes and instantiate objects that expose encapsulated field data by using class definitions, constructors, and the "new" operator.'
 ---

-# Create classes and objects in C#
+# Create class definitions and instantiate objects

 A class is a blueprint for creating objects and objects are the building-blocks that make up a program.
 In C#, you define classes using the `class` keyword.
 You can create objects from a class using the `new` operator.
 Each object created from a class is an instance of that class.